chenyong2github/UnrealEngine/Engine/Source/Programs/LowLevelTests/README.md

 ```
 ---

-**Make sure to checkout Engine\Restricted\NotForLicensees\Build\LowLevelTests_GenProps.xml before moving on - this is where the BuildGraph test related metadata will be generated.**
+**Make sure to checkout Engine\Build\LowLevelTests_GenProps.xml before moving on - this is where the BuildGraph test related metadata will be generated.**

 Generate the solution w/ GenerateProjectFiles.bat - the test project will be placed in the Visual Studio solution folder `Programs/LowLevelTests`.